helmutkaufmann/wn-twigext-plugin/README.md

 Output will be: John David

 # Adding New Filters and Functions
 Often, a project requires a few specific functions.
-These can be added by adding **twig/functions** or **twig/filters** subdirectories to the current theme and include functions an filters in there.
-TwigExt will load all files startung with an underscore ** \_ ** and ending in **.php** and make the included filters and functions available in Twig.
+Traditionally, a Winter developer would therefore implement tailor-made plugins with the required functionality.
+This is quite some effort when only one or two functions are needed.This plugin simplifies the process of adding individual filters and functions to a project.

-Functions are added as follow (by placing them, e.g, in **twig/functions/\_myFucntions.php** in the active themes directory):
+Functions are added as follow (by placing them, e.g, in **twig/functions/\_myFucntions.php** in the active themes directory, files to be loaded must start with an underscore):
 ```
 <?php